Updated 23.2.2023

 Metals

-Metal prices have an indirect effect on the component cost of Wärtsilä’s products.
-Some key components are sourced with longterm contracts, and raw material price volatility is, therefore, limited.
+Metal prices have an indirect effect on component cost for Wärtsilä’s products.
+Some key components are sourced with long-term contracts which limits raw material price volatility during the validity of contracts.
+However, concentrated supply chains of some raw materials, and the tight competitive situation to secure supplies, impose direct risks to the Energy business.

-The battery industry has been suffering from price increases, and the price of lithium has increased significantly during the past year.
-The market seems to have accepted a price reset which took place in the spring and the ordering activity picked up throughout the second half of the year.
+The battery industry has been suffering from price volatility, and the price of lithium has decreased significantly during the year.

 Energy and electricity

 High electricity prices, in general, support investments in new capacity by utility customers in the energy markets.
-High volatility, however, may likely have negative impact on new investments.
+High volatility, however, may have a negative impact on new investments.

-Wärtsilä’s annual total energy consumption is approximately 1,200 terajoules (TJ).
+Wärtsilä’s annual total energy consumption in 2023 was 271,429 MWh.
 This includes the electricity, heat and fuels used in Wärtsilä’s companies.
-Fuels are used mainly in engine testing and for R&D purposes, but also in heating, production, and transportation.
+Fuels are used mainly in engine testing and for R&D purposes, as well as in heating, production, and transportation.